metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Impressively enough, the Chargers were able to pull off a goal-line stand against the Chiefs offense, preventing the Chiefs from punching the ball into the end zone on three consecutive downs.
 The last attempt was a shovel pass to Kelce that was blown up right away.

 Lack of conditioning is really starting to show for these Chargers.
-A tired Gerald Everett ended up leading Herbert to throwing an inadvertent pick-six to the Kansas defense.
+Gerald Everett getting winded led to Herbert throwing an inadvertent pick-six to the Kansas defense.